veiloq/scalver/README.md

   SemVer treats this field as a plain integer.
 All formats remain compatible with [Semantic Versioning 2.0](https://semver.org/) and Go’s module versioning.
 - **PATCH**: Increments for each stable release within the chosen date period.
   > **Typical Scenario**: Going from `v1.2025.1` (yearly) to `v1.202503.0` (monthly) is usually fine, because `202503` is larger than `2025`.
 But if you ever have a conflict (e.g., a weird prior version like `v1.999999.0`), bumping MAJOR might be the simplest fix.

+We can flexibly “stretch” calendar versioning (CalVer) to meet different release frequencies.
+You can start with yearly (`vMAJOR.YYYY.PATCH`), then switch to monthly (`vMAJOR.YYYYMM.PATCH`), and even go daily (`vMAJOR.YYYYMMDD.PATCH`).
+This approach remains compatible with SemVer and Go’s module rules, as long as you treat the date part (`YYYY`, `YYYYMM`, or `YYYYMMDD`) as your “MINOR” number and handle `PATCH` normally.

 ## 3. Yearly Format
 - `v1.2025.0` → The first stable release in 2025.